Senior Saints

 Love and Good Deeds

-Led by Kris Akins & Matthew LaFon
+Led by Kris Akins

 — Fellowship Hall Room 3

-As the year continues we will alternate between reading and discussing books on Christian living and books of the Bible, while looking for ways to be part of building community within our group and the church.
-This is a discussion-based group, so some preparation will benefit both you and the other class members with a deeper, richer discussion.
-Each month we will spend one Sunday divided into men's/women's groups to pray for each other.
+Our goal is to be a place where we can follow the command in Hebrews 10:24 to “consider how we may spur one another on to love and good deeds” by seeking to build a strong community where we encourage and support each other.
+This year we will alternate studying the book of 1 Corinthians with Erwin Lutzer's No Reason to Hide while looking for ways build community within our group and the church.
+This is a discussion-based group, so some preparation will benefit both you and class members with a deeper, richer discussion.
+One Sunday of each month we will divide into men's/women's groups to pray for each other.

 Being & Becoming